Oleh / Olah / Olim (What are olims?).

 Learn the Hebrew language.

 Oleh, Olah, Olim, Vatik, Vatika, Vatikim – without a doubt, Hebrew is a difficult language to learn and most Olim struggle to get it right.
 English words have crept into the Hebrew lexicon.
 Moses and the ancients never had to deal with mobile phones, fax machines and disk-on-keys but thanks to modern Hebrew educators real words are being added for new concepts and inventions.

-When we get stuck with a Hebrew word, its plural or pronunciation we sometimes take the English word and turn it into a form of 'pidgin Hebrew' like television, cigarettes and avocados.
+When we get stuck with a Hebrew word, its plural or pronunciation we sometimes take the English word and turn it into a form of 'pidgin Hebrew' like television (Hebrew: televisiya) and cigarettes (Hebrew: sigariot).

 In the last few years we have seen the incorrect use of a Hebrew word that has filtered into the vocabulary of Anglo olim and that word is ‘Olims’

 Let's get back to basic and learn the correct Hebrew words that relate to Aliyah.

 What is Aliyah?

 A person who makes Aliyah is called an “Oleh” – someone who goes up (in this case goes up to Israel).
 It refers to a single person.
 Two or more people, a family or a group who have made Aliyah are called “Olim” – the plural form of Oleh.
 As we said, Olim is already a plural word and the made-up word ‘Olims’ is a mistake.
 Across social media, we have seen the use of the word ‘Olims’ used like this example;- We are a family of ‘Olims’ looking for an apartment in Tel Aviv.
 The correct way of expressing this, should be: We are a family of olim and we are looking for an apartment in Tel Aviv.

 Now let’s get back to the important Aliyah related words.